 To see how much one has billed out and collected and how it compares to what insurances allow, one needs to look at the Insurance Payment Trend report.
 By looking at the report one can judge how much is to be collected from patients to pay their claims.
 Claims that are over a specified number of days and have not been paid can be seen in the Insurance Collection Report.
 One can use the Insurance Payment Trend and Collection reports to further analyze the problem, in more detail, when one sees an issue in the accounts receivable aging report.
-You can pull up a report your claims and payment trends summary against DOS (date of service).
-This would help you know the claims value and how much the insurance paid.
+You can pull up a report on your claims and payment trends summary against DOS (date of service).
+This would help you know the value of the claim and how much the insurance paid.

 The Key Performance Indicators Report

 This is one of the most valuable reports.
-Using it one can pinpoint the encounters and CPT codes providing most profit.
+Using it one can pinpoint the encounters and CPT codes providing the most profit.
 The KPIs Report keeps track of total encounters, the total number of procedures, total charges, total collections, outstanding A/R, and total adjustments.
 It provides indicators which billers use to judge trends which are negative and positive, thus enabling practices to change what does not seem to be working and continue to do what is working.

 You should run this report every week.
 Compare the results to the previous week so that you can have a more exact idea about the problem as soon as it appears.
 If you see sudden changes in the collections, you may have a problem and should look deeper into that specific issue to determine what is wrong and how you can fix it.
 Analyzing other reports can be an effective way to identify the problem.